aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/faq/index.md

     Create your account using Account Factory in the AWS Control Tower console.

-??? faq "I tried to enroll a new account via Control Tower but it failed?"
+??? faq "1.1.2.
+I tried to enroll a new account via Control Tower but it failed?"

     #### I tried to enroll a new account via Control Tower but it failed?